Lebanese Tabbouleh Salad (Tabouli)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This healthy Lebanese salad is packed with flavor and contains plenty of fiber, vitamins, and minerals.
-Perfect for pairing or enjoying on its own, and this version is the one I grew up with.
-I may be slightly biased, but I think it’s the best tabbouleh ever!
+This Lebanese tabbouleh salad is zingy and fragrant, packed with fiber, vitamins, and minerals.
+It’s perfect on its own or as a refreshing side with any meal.
+This version is the one I grew up with, and though I might be a bit biased, I believe it’s the best tabbouleh you’ll ever taste—can’t-stop-eating delicious!

 Recipe video tutorial